 Fact Sheet: Two-Midnight Rule

-On July 1, 2015, CMS released proposed updates to the “Two-Midnight” rule regarding when inpatient admissions are appropriate for payment under Medicare Part A. These changes would continue CMS’ long-standing emphasis on the importance of a physician’s medical judgment in meeting the needs of Medicare beneficiaries.
-These updates were included in the calendar year (CY) 2016 Hospital Outpatient Prospective Payment System (OPPS) proposed rule.
+On October 30, 2015, CMS released updates to the Two-Midnight rule regarding when inpatient admissions are appropriate for payment under Medicare Part A. These changes continue CMS’ long-standing emphasis on the importance of a physician’s medical judgment in meeting the needs of Medicare beneficiaries.
+These updates were included in the calendar year (CY) 2016 Hospital Outpatient Prospective Payment System (OPPS) final rule.

 Hospital Inpatient vs. Outpatient

-Because of the way the Medicare statute is structured, the Medicare payment rates for inpatient and outpatient hospital stays differ.
+Because of the way the Medicare statute is structured, the Medicare payment rates for inpatient and outpatient hospital services differ.

 CMS pays acute-care hospitals (with a few exceptions specified in the law) for inpatient stays under the Hospital Inpatient Prospective Payment System (IPPS) in the Medicare Part A program.
 CMS sets payment rates prospectively for inpatient stays based on the patient’s diagnoses, procedures, and severity of illness.